Updated 1st July 2021

-I love the simplicity of a Victoria sponge, and I’ve yet to meet anybody that isn’t partial to a nice slice of this scrummy cake, filled with jam and buttercream.
-And, maybe you are like me and tend to enjoy cake most when you eat it for breakfast?!!
+I really do love the simplicity of a Victoria sponge cake.
+And I’ve yet to meet anybody, that isn’t also partial to a generous slice of this soft vanilla flavoured sponge filled with jam and lightly whipped buttercream.

 225g (8oz) caster sugar

 225g (8oz) gluten free self-raising flour or mix (add a heaped teaspoon of gf baking powder if using mix)

 For the filing